trustrachel/pycon-2014-talk/abstract.md

  	* The promise of Flask - lightweight, free to be you.
 Here's a toolkit, now go build
  	* The bane of Flask - no batteries included.
 Here's a toolkit, now go build

-2. ??
-Flask architecture in 5 min (5min)
+2. Flask architecture in 5 min (5min)
+	* Flask is a WSGI framework (Werkzeug) married to a template language (Jinja)
-	* ?? explain what is WSGI/Werzeug
+	* What the hell is a WSGI?
-	* ?? explain signals
-	* ?? explain blueprints
+	* Signals - don't call us, we'll call you
+	* Blueprints - the easy way to bundle code

 3. Flask-FeatureFlags - a basic extension (10min)
 	* adds feature flagging to Flask in ~100 LOC
-	* topics covered:
+	* It's tiny, but covers a lot:
-		- Using signals to hook into request lifecycle
+		- It uses signals to hook into request lifecycle
-		- Storing functions in the global variable g
+		- It stores functions in the global variable g
-		- Decorators to customize view behavior
+		- Exposes decorators to customize view behavior
-		- Customizing Jinja
+		- Customizes Jinja
-		- Installing your extension
-		- Python 3 support
+		- It even supports Python 3 (with a bit of extra code)

-5. The Crazy Stuff (5min)
+5. Pushing the Envelope (5min)
-	* ?? how much can you push the envelope?
+	* Hooking into SQLAlchemy (see Flask-FeatureFlags contrib library or Flask-DebugToolbar)
+	* Rework Flask's entire view system: Flask-Classy
+	* Add raptors (Flask-Raptor)

-	* Good libraries to learn from:
+	* other libraries as I have time

-		- Flask-SQLAlchemy
-		- Flask-DebugToolbar
+6. Go forth and expand: http://flask.pocoo.org/docs/extensiondev/

-6. Questions (5min)
+7. Questions (5min)

 ADDITIONAL NOTES
 -----------------

-* Flask-FeatureFlags is open source: https://github.com/trustrachel/Flask-FeatureFlags
+Flask-FeatureFlags is open source and in (internal) production use here at LinkedIn: https://github.com/trustrachel/Flask-FeatureFlags

 This would be my first time speaking at a conference like PyCon.
 I’ve spoken at my company a few times and at PyLadies events.
 I'll have the opportunity to speak at several user groups beforehand.